icmoore/ssmodels/README.md

 # R-package: ssmodels
 ## Time series using state space methods

-The motivation behind this R package was to create a suite of tools using state space methods from first principles.
+The motivation behind this R package was to develop a suite of tools using state space methods from first principles.
 Hence, allowing for complete control over the underlying methodologies.
-This package has no dependencies, and will install and run on the base R system.
-This is useful for educational purposes, research, or as a base point for re-factoring to another language.
+This package has no dependencies, and will install and run on the base R. This is useful for educational purposes, research, or as a base point for re-factoring to another language.

 The following methods are supported:
 - ARIMA